otrv4/otrv4/architecture-decisions/002-double-ratchet.md

    after two ratchet generations.

 OTRv3 made the decision to reveal MAC keys only by the receiver per ratchet.
-If we want to use Double Ratcheting, the Revealing MAC Key can be done in this way immediately after receiving each message.
+If we want to use Double Ratcheting, the revealing MAC key can be done in this way immediately after receiving each message.

 One difference between revealing MAC keys in the three-step ratchet and in the